 A quality assurance specialist, as the title suggests, oversees the QA portion of quality management.
 He or she collaborates with the quality manager to ensure strategic alignment.

 A quality manager is involved with all areas of a quality management system.
 Quality managers work closely with different team members to ensure quality assurance aligns with quality planning, quality control, quality improvement and the organization’s strategic goals.

 Quality assurance uses a quality system that is set up to implement administrative and procedural tasks, which create goals for the product or service of the project.
 This provides a systematic measurement and comparison with a standard, along with a monitory of processes and a feedback loop to make sure no errors pass through production.
 Quality control, however, is primarily just focused on process output.

-Quality assurance has a place in most all industries, and the use of contractors or consultants to handle quality assurance is not unusual.
+Quality assurance has a place in almost all industries, and the use of contractors or consultants to handle quality assurance isn’t unusual.

 The Medical Industry

 In the medical industry quality assurance is highly important, as a mistake could lead to the loss of human life.
 Agencies are employed nearly everywhere, from hospitals to laboratories, to make sure their standards are in tune with the industry.